Divers discover more human skeletal remains at Lake Mead

 Getting a sample from the remains and matching it with a living family member is the only way to potentially solve these mysteries.

-Since Lake Mead’s filling in the 1930s, 300 people have drowned in its waters, park service officials previously told the 8 News Now Investigators.
+Since Lake Mead’s filling in the 1930s, 300 people have drowned in its waters, park service officials previously told KLAS.
 The decade with the most drownings is the 1990s, records showed.

 Tips can be submitted anonymously through Crime Stoppers by calling 702-385-5555 or at crimestoppersofnv.com/report-a-crime.
 Information can also be sent via text by sending “CRIMENV” and then your message to “CRIMES” (274637).
 Crime Stoppers offers a reward for information that leads to an arrest.